Working together to achieve more

 Partners as professors and research fellows

-The School of Nursing and Midwifery has brought together seven healthcare organisations to create an innovative Clinical Partnership Network.
+The School of Nursing and Midwifery has brought together six healthcare organisations to create an innovative Clinical Partnership Network.
 As part of the program, each organisation provides Deakin with either a professor of clinical nursing or a senior research fellow.

 Student placement partnerships